 The emails from Western Union Business Solutions are valid for 72 hours so it's important you action them quickly upon receipt.

 - Enrolment confirmation prior to each disbursement

-Students must ensure that that have sufficient funding for the period leading up to the October disbursement.
+Students must ensure that that have sufficient funding for the period leading up to Disbursement 1.